G-britto/github-action/README.md

 AZURE_TENANT_ID: Copy the tenantId from the JSON output.
 AZURE_SUBSCRIPTION_ID: Copy the subscriptionId from the JSON output.
 AZURE_CREDENTIALS: Paste the entire JSON output in this field.
+ARM_SUBSCRIPTION_ID: Copy the subscriptionId from the JSON output.
 ```
 10. Log in to your **AWS account**.
 11. Access AWS IAM for Access Key: